harthur/kittydar/README.md

 Kittydar will miss cats sometimes, and sometimes classify non-cats as cats.
 It's best at detecting upright cats that are facing forward, but it can handle a small tilt or turn in the head.

 Kittydar isn't fast.
+It'll take a few seconds to find the cats in one image.
 This is just a first-pass attempt and will hopefully improve in the future.

 # How it works